Sony A7S II versus Sony A7R III

 Both the A7S II and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7S II replaced the earlier Sony A7S, while the A7R III followed on from the Sony A7R II.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7S II and the Sony A7S II?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.